JamesGreenaway/craftcms/README.md

 Traefik is linked to an external volume also named traefik, this is how we update traefik with instructions of where to find the certificates for each website we create.
 This is done automatically each time we run a new instance of Craft.
 We also have a `certs` directory which will link all our certificates to traefik for it to reference.
 Finally we are sending it some static configuration commands that outline the ports we wish to create and through what format we intend to dynamically update traefik.

-The second service we create is called mysql, here we are using mysql's offical docker image.
+The second service we create is called mysql, here we are using mysql's official docker image.
 We are creating a named volume called mysql which allows us to store our persistent database data locally on our machine, allowing us to start and stop our container without fear of losing all our data.
 We are also using three environment variables that are required to create a root user and custom user with associated passwords.
 This service is also linked via the external network and volume which are both named traefik.
 #### How To Run
 In order to run this file we will first need to create our external networks and volumes by entering: `docker network create traefik` and `docker volume create traefik`.
 Now we can run our docker-compose file by entering `docker-compose up -d` inside the `traefik/` directory.
 Our services `traefik` and `mysql` will now be initialized and running.
 To stop them running you can enter `docker-compose down` however for the most part these can just be left up and running all the time.
 You can see all running containers by entering `docker ps -a`.
 ### Step 2:
 Next we need a place to run our website.
-Create another seperate directory with the name of our website.
+Create another separate directory with the name of our website.
 Inside that directory copy the following text in to another `docker-compose.yml` file:
 ```
 version: "3.7"
 services: